coopdevs/lazona_connector/docs/operations.md

-In any case, to deploy either to staging or production head over to the app's [deploy] tab, scroll down to "Manual deploy" and choose the branch you want to deploy, likely `main` and push the button.
+In any case, to deploy either to staging or production head over to the app's [deploy] tab, scroll down to "Manual deploy" and choose the branch you want to deploy, likely `main`, and push the button.

 Alternatively, if you have the Git remote configured as described in [Creating a Heroku remote], you can do so from your terminal running `git push heroku